Cacti/documentation/syslog-plugin.md

 interface that can generate both HTML and SMS messages for operations personnel who wish to receive notifications inside of a data or network operations center.

-When combined by the Linux SNMPTT package, it can be converted into an SNMP Trap and Inform receiver and notification engine as the SNMPTT tool will receive SNMP Traps and Informs and convert them into Syslog messages on your log server.
-These syslog messages can then be consumed by the syslog plugin.
-So, this tool is quite handy.

 For log events that continue to be generated frequently on a device, such as smartd's feature to notify every 15 minutes of an impending drive failure, can be quieted using syslog's 'Re-Alert' setting.

 Syslog also provides multipoller support which allows for scalability and redudancy by leveraging multiple servers rules can be created on the main poller and pushed to the remotes for ease of managment or each server can work indepedntley

 ## Features